GRCDEV/ArduSim/README.md

 ## ArduSim usage

-ArduSim can be executed with the following command line:

-    java -jar ArduSim.jar -c <arg> [-r <arg> [-p <arg> -s <arg>]] [-h]

-... diferentiate three roles as explained in the previous section

-[//]: # (Recomendar ejecutar como root administrador para usar disco ram)
-[//]: # (En una terminal de linux o windows)
-[//]: # (Al guardar lo del diálogo results, indicar los ficheros que se guardan con su contenido)
+Follow [this link](help/usage.md) for detailed instructions.

 ## Deployment on real devices - Raspberry Pi 3 B+

-You can deploy the implemented protocol on real UAVs just changing the ArduSim execution parameters, as explained before.
+You can deploy the implemented protocol on real UAVs just changing the ArduSim execution parameters, as explained in the [previous section](help/usage.md).

 Follow [this link](help/deployment.md) for detailed instruction.

 ## Citation

-The article *[ArduSim: Accurate and real-time multicopter simulation](https://doi.org/10.1016/j.simpat.2018.06.009)* was published in the journal *Simulation Modelling Practice and Theory (SIMPAT)* detailing most characteristics of ArduSim and validating its performance.
+The article *[ArduSim: Accurate and real-time multicopter simulation](https://doi.org/10.1016/j.simpat.2018.06.009)* was published in the journal [Simulation Modelling Practice and Theory (SIMPAT)](https://www.journals.elsevier.com/simulation-modelling-practice-and-theory) detailing most characteristics of ArduSim and validating its performance.
 Since then, many improvements have been made, including traces output in OMNeT++ and NS2 format.

 If you plan to use ArduSim in your projects, please cite this repository and the journal article.